 Lucy didn’t care, or didn’t recall—but I remember.

 The white GAP jumper, ruffly with eyelets.
-Her Hershey Kisses eye balls, big and brown.
+Her Hershey Kiss eye balls, big and brown.
 I remember that softness— there you are, sweet girl.
 Could we take a bath when I get out of here?
 Just please don’t pull out my IV lines.
 Oh your smell, and that chunk!

 Those thirty days were written on my heart with disappearing ink, not much remains.
 Maybe David will write a book, he slept alone each night on the sofa to my left.